arrestoteles/lab-4-path-finder/README.md

 ```

 **Note:**
-The above output shows the output of a working implementation.
+The above output shows a working implementation.
-The current implementation of the UCS algorithm is just a stub that never finds anything.
+The current implementation of UCS is just a stub that never finds anything.
 Your Task 1 is to fix that.

 It's no use trying the "random" algorithm on the **NPuzzle**: it will almost certainly never find a solution.
-In fact, already *N*=4, the number of states is 16! ≈ 2 · 10^13.
+In fact, already for *N* = 4, the number of states is 16! ≈ 2 · 10^13.
-Thus, we cannot store the set of nodes of this graph in memory.
+Thus, we cannot even store the set of nodes in memory.

 ### GridGraph